heisenberg-alt/gh-copilot-slides/README.md

 # Slide Builder — GitHub Copilot Edition

 A dual-architecture tool for creating stunning, animation-rich HTML presentations — from scratch or by converting PowerPoint files.
-Ported from [frontend-slides](https://github.com/zarazhangrui/frontend-slides) (Claude Code skill) to work with **GitHub Copilot SDK** and as a standalone **Go CLI**.
+Built with **GitHub Copilot SDK** and as a standalone **Go CLI**.

 ## Architecture